Owoscaw/uni_notes/statistics 1/term 2/Hypothesis testing.md

 # One sided case:

 If we have a one sided hypothesis, an estimator for $\theta$, a sampling distribution of the estimator, and a level of significance $\alpha$, we can then construct a $(1-2\alpha)$ confidence interval for $\theta$.
 Then we reject $H_0$ if $r$ falls to the right (for $H_0:\theta<r$) of the confidence interval.
 We fail to reject $H_0$ otherwise.

+# Hypothesis testing using p-values:

+Using confidence intervals is one way to test a hypothesis, an alternative method is to calculate an appropriate test statistic from the data.
+We can then find the probability of observing a value at least as extreme as the statistic under the assumption that $H_0$ is true, we call said probability the $p$ value.

+This probability can be found by comparing the test statistic with critical values of the relevant sampling distribution.
+The more extreme a statistic is, the less likely it is that $H_0$ is true.
+The threshold for the $p$ value is the level of significance, $\alpha$.